jbowen7/djangocarrot/README.md

   3) django1.7 (may run on earlier without the AppConfig code, not sure...)

 ##Basic Usage:
-  1) reload django to create your queues, exchanges, and bindings
+  1) Define your workers
-  2) start your workers with utils.start_workers() or use the supplied init script
+  2) Start WorkerManager with the init script or another method: WorkerManager().start()
   3) In your app "myapp" create a file called tasks.py
-  4) define a function called 'picture_upload' and add arbitrary code
+  4) define a function called 'photo_upload' and add arbitrary code
   5) In your app.views import QueuedTask and create it somewhere QueuedTask.object.create(name='picture_upload', app='myapp', user_id=request.user.id, data={file_id: 1})
   6) add or edit your workers in workers.py to add workers, or tasks that workers should execute